 Ok, for the slimy lovers out there, that do not have problems sounding a bit ridiculous when in love (hey, after all, love is about that as well, right?), this one is for you!
 Literally meaning “baby”, it is far less used than in English and it sounds far more ridiculous (in my opinion).
 I would never and I did never use it, right?
 WRONG!
 I have used it a lot and I am not ashamed of it (ok, maybe a little).
 It is so sweet to say it to your loved one, it is just impossible to resist it!

-To sum up I want to end up this post by saying that I am very happy to having written something about one of my favourite topics.
+I want to end this post by saying that I am very happy to having written something about one of my favourite topics.

 Before sending you on your ways, I just want to wish you lots of love!
 Please go ahead and spread this feeling around, as our world is much in need for more and more of it!